Heatmaps for the beta and omega parameters of the Hmsc model

 Both functions do not return a value but saves heatmap plots as JPEG

-files in the Model_Postprocessing/Parameters_Summary
+files in the model_postprocessing/parameters_summary subdirectory.

 Details